Sumidu/calerovaldez.com/README.md

+# Go online

+This repository is hosted at https://nervous-northcutt-355c5f.netlify.com/

 # [Academic Kickstart](https://sourcethemes.com/academic/)

 **Academic** makes it easy to create a beautiful website for free using Markdown, Jupyter, or RStudio.
 Customize anything on your site with widgets, themes, and language packs.
 [Check out the latest demo](https://academic-demo.netlify.com/) of what you'll get in less than 10 minutes, or [view the showcase](https://sourcethemes.com/academic/#expo).